-If you come to Iceland in the Summer, there are plenty of opportunities to see the Icelandic Puffin.
-Hopefully this map will point you in the right direction.
-Puffins nest in cliffs to take advantage of the protection.
+If you come to Iceland in the summer, there are plenty of opportunities to see the Icelandic Puffin.
+Hopefully, this map will point you in the right direction.
+Puffins nest on cliffs to take advantage of the protection.
 Not many predators can overcome vast bird cliffs.

-Numbers have dwindled in many of these places over the last years which could be a result of increased tourism, so please give them personal space and encouraged others to do the same.
+Numbers have dwindled in many of these places over the last years which could be a result of increased tourism, so please give the puffins personal space and encouraged others to do the same.

 The hot spot of puffin spotting.
 The birds are here in large numbers and are quite happy to sit on their nests with photographers buzzing around them.